 Want ideas for things to do between Adelaide and Port Lincoln?
 These posts will give you some suggestions

 15 Things to Do in Port Augusta: More than Just a Fuel Stop

 Getting to Port Lincoln by Air

 Port Lincoln does have an airport and there are regular flights to Port Lincoln from Adelaide run by both Rex and Qantaslink.
-With so much uncertainty with air travel at the moment, I suggest checking flights carefully before making further bookings.
+With so much uncertainty with air travel at the moment, I suggest checking timetables carefully as they seem to regularly change.

 Getting to Port Lincoln by Bus

 Buses run from Adelaide to Port Lincoln on a regular basis.
 Before the COVID restrictions, there was a bus every day, but currently, the timetable has been restricted to three times a week in each direction.